Weird Drinking Laws in our 50 States

-In a country where it’s easier to ship a gun across the country than a 12 pack of beer, it got us interested in obscure drinking laws that are in effect throughout our 50 states.
+In a country where it’s easier to ship a gun across the country than a 12-pack of beer (from our point of view), it got us interested in obscure drinking laws that are in effect throughout our 50 states.
 And let us tell you, there are some strange ones!
 So, the next time your Craft Beer Club shipment arrives, you may want to keep some of these in mind.
 Share them with a friend for a good laugh and just maybe your friend could be lucky enough to try one of the craft beers from your monthly shipment.

 If you’re trying to find any beer bottles larger than 16oz, you won’t have any luck in Alabama.
 Any beer bottles larger than 16oz are not allowed in the state, plus you’ll have to choose your county wisely as there are still many “dry counties” throughout the state.
 Oh, and provocative or profane labels are strictly prohibited.

 In Alaska, it’s actually illegal to be drunk in a bar.
 Yes, you read correctly!
 According to the state laws, you cannot enter a bar if you are already drunk, and you cannot stay if you become drunk.
 Along with that, it is also illegal to give beer to a moose…for any of you who dare to get close enough.

 Surprisingly, Arizona has drive-through liquor stores.
 Of course you cannot consume said alcohol in the car, but still.
 Also, anyone who becomes intoxicated is only allowed to stay on the premises of the establishment for 30 minutes - long enough for someone to come pick them up.

 Get ready to be schooled!
 In Arkansas if you are older than 18 but younger than 21 and you are caught with alcohol, you will not only get a fine but you’ll also have to write a themed essay on liquor, wine or beer.